Welcome to our website

 Through our website we hope to bring to everyone the information gathered together about the village of Tharston in Norfolk.
 It has a very varied past and it is our intention to show the village through it's history of the area, the buildings and of the residents and the trades they were involved in.

-Please note that we are a newly formed group and would welcome constructive comments of critism or acclaim, offers of help and information on sources of interest.
+Please note that we are a relatively new group and would welcome constructive comments of critism or acclaim, offers of help and information on sources of interest.
 We would especially like to hear from anyone from abroad who has a connection with Tharston.
 Please make contact using the Contact form.

 What's new in the last month or so ...